-Szlovák Söröző ("Slovak beer hall") is an old-school bar located on a drab side street near Budapest's Nyugati Railway Terminal.
-The main appeal of this unfashionable haunt with weathered wooden booths is its longevity — the place has been drawing throngs of beer-loving men of all ages for over four decades.
+Szlovák Söröző ("Slovakian beer hall") is an old-school bar and restaurant located on a drab side street near Budapest's Nyugati Railway Terminal.
+The main appeal of this unfashionable haunt with weathered wooden booths is its longevity — the place has been drawing throngs of beer-loving men of all ages for more than four decades.
 When I say men, I mean it: on some nights, not one woman is in sight, save for the waitress.

-Four types of Czech and German lagers are available on draft, and dozens more by the bottle (priced at €2-4).
-Szlovák Söröző also has an exhaustive food menu, but most patrons, for good reason, come here strictly for beers and banter.
+Four types of Czech and German lagers are available on draft, and dozens more by the bottle (priced €2-4).
+There's also an exhaustive food menu, but most patrons, for good reason, come here strictly for beers and banter.
 If you insist on eating, try the sztrapacska, a Slovakian dish of potato dumplings coated in sheep's cottage cheese and pork cracklings (€6).
-Unlike the dull interior and the stale food, which still evoke the communist era, Szlovák Söröző's prices have kept up with the present day unfortunately.
+Unlike the dull interior and the stale food, which still evoke the communist era, Szlovák Söröző's prices have kept up with the present day.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.